 That sales channel for me now doesn’t exist, but I sure took advantage of it when it did!
 The same goes for cold emailing software.
 When Mailshake and Reply first came out, I took advantage of them and got very high open and click-through rates.
 As those tools went through the market adoption cycle, the market responded by making it hard for that channel to exist (Google marketing emails as spam, people filtering out cold emails, etc.)

 That’s the key here.
-Be an early adopter to new tools so you will be able to reap the benefits of them before the rest of the market and before they get shut down).
-But again, know that some tools use the early adopters to test out their products, which can present some problems itself.
+Be an early adopter of new tools so you will be able to reap the benefits of them before the rest of the market and before they get shut down).
+But again, know that some tools use the early adopters to test out their products, which can present some problems themselves.

 Where to find these tools

 I find most of my tools on Product Hunt or Hacker News.
 Most software products launch on those platforms, so if you check their website once a day, you’re bound to find some really interesting tools to help you improve as a salesperson.
 Being active on Twitter is a good place to find new products as well, as long as you’re following the right people.

 Inside sales tip #2: know when to stop following up

 In sales, they say one of the keys to success is consistent following up.
 There is data that shows the optimal cadence is 16 touches within 2–4 weeks.
 I completely agree with this take.
 With that said, there is a point where I believe that a salesperson will be getting diminishing returns.
 If you’re contacting someone and follow up 100 times, is that considered working hard, or is that just lazy work?
 I actually think it's lazy.
 Why?
 For every follow up you do, after the 20th touch, it is time that you’re spending working a cold lead who hasn’t made contact.
 This is time you could be spending to reach out to new potential leads that might yield a better outcome.